Spontaneous emission of a three-level artificial atom in a one-dimensional open waveguide: Probability amplitudes in real-space

-To find explicit expressions for all three amplitudes of wave function, we use method, incorporated in \cite{Mukhopadhyay24} for calculation of quantum Rabi oscillation dynamics and also employed in \cite{Lopes24} for photon state-purification via 3LE interaction.
-We have already used this approach in \cite{Chuikin24} for description of stimulated emission in waveguide QED, which is very similar task to that we solve here.
+To find explicit expressions for all three amplitudes of the wave function, we use a method incorporated in \cite{Mukhopadhyay24} for the calculation of quantum Rabi oscillation dynamics and also employed in \cite{Lopes24} for photon state purification via 3LE interaction.
+We have already used this approach in \cite{Chuikin24} for the description of stimulated emission in waveguide QED.

-First, let's define a Fourier transform for amplitudes with photonic part, which allow us to switch from real-space to k-space of frequency modes:
+First, let's define a Fourier transform for amplitudes with a photonic part, which allows us to switch from real-space to k-space of frequency modes:

-Inverse transformation is done by changing sign of exponents.
+Inverse transformation is done by changing the sign of the exponents.

-Here and further we assume that dispersion is linear, $k = \omega / \upsilon_g$, which is well justified if the atom and photon resonant frequencies are far from cut-off frequency of the waveguide \cite{Shen07b, Shen09}.
+Here and further we assume that the dispersion is linear, $k = \omega / \upsilon_g$, which is well justified if the atom and photon resonant frequencies are far from the cut-off frequency of the waveguide \cite{Shen09}.

-By using (\ref{fourier}) in (\ref{eq3}) together with integral representation of delta function as $\delta(x) = 1/2\pi \int dk \; e^{ikx}$, we obtain equation for two-photon amplitude in k-space:
+By using (\ref{fourier}) in (\ref{eq3}) together with the integral representation of the delta function as $\delta(x) = 1/2\pi \int dk \; e^{ikx}$, we obtain an equation for the two-photon amplitude in k-space:

 Formal solution of this equation is: